-Demonstrated interest is action by a student demonstrating engagement with a college and signaling the student is serious about attending the college.
+Demonstrated interest is when a student engages with a college to signal the student is serious about attending the college.
 Colleges care because students who show high levels of demonstrated interest are more likely to attend the college if accepted.

 Stories and Advice on College Admissions | Empowerly Blog

 The college admission process is a tough, grueling and competitive process.
 If you’ve been working your entire childhood and teenage years towards the lofty goal of attending Stanford or purchasing a Harvard sweatshirt, it can definitely feel soul crushing when you get rejected from your dream school(s).
 It’s important to arm yourself with stats - admissions rates, median scores and percentiles, etc - as well as some realistic inspiration.

 As I'm sure many of you have seen on the news, the shocking behavior of a group of parents and college coaches has rocked the world of college admissions.
 Hollywood actresses Felicity Huffman and Lori Loughlin, as well as many other wealthy parents, have been accused of paying to falsify standardized test scores and college athlete profiles to get their children accepted to top universities.
 While several justice systems are currently working to appropriately indict these criminals, this is a heinous breach of trust for students everywhere who believe the college admissions process is fair and honest.

 College admissions has recently been all over the news because of a terrible scandal that involved dozens of wealthy families illegally bolstering their children's applications to get them accepted into top universities.